otiliastr/coper/CoPER_MINERVA/README.md

 ./experiment.sh configs/<dataset>.sh --train <gpu-ID>
 ```

+A note on Batch Size.
+When training CoPER models, you may find that a batch size of 128 is too large to fit inside gpu memory.
+For this reason, you can instead specify a smaller batchsize in the config file without needing to worry about CoPER training on a different batchsize compared to ConvE (i.e. training will only update once the minibatches equal the original 128 batch size).

 ### Evaluate pretrained models
 To generate the evaluation results of a pre-trained model, simply change the `--train` flag in the commands above to `--inference`.